 Putting that aside for now -- one cannot take something that is already in...Read more »

 They have used my TM in their highly profitable cartoon and refuse to remove it claiming freedom of expression rights over my TM rights.
 However, according to the Lanham Act, the manner in which they are using it violates my rights.
 They've threatened to sue me in court if they win.

 Wow!
 It sounds like you actually have valid trademark infringement case against Netflix.
 This is big time.
 If you do have a registered trademark and the use of the trademark infringes your trademark, you are on the side of the angels.
 In certain trademark infringement cases, monetary relief...Read more »

 I am planning to start a YouTube channel with videos that teach English grammar.
 I write all my scripts myself, but I occasionally consult an English grammar textbook to make sure my videos have no false information.
 I also use it to look up lists of words to use in my videos, such as common...
 Read more »

 If you are talking about software patches, where you are making changes to a computer program designed to update, fix bugs, or improve it, then you need to take a look at the contract that you've signed with the software provider just exactly who gets to own the IP rights.

 Hello!
 I was wondering if it would be fair use to include magazine and newspapers covers along with their logos in a "Print Advertising" section of an Ad agency's website?
-The covers will be placed in magazine and newspaper mockups in a digitally made-belief home setting next to other props and...
+The covers will be placed in magazine and newspaper mockups in a digitally made-belief home setting next to...
 Read more »

 I did a deal to buy an website, the owner of the website, agreed to sell me the full website with the trademark, however after I sent all the money, he just sent me the domain name, and he decided not to follow with our agreement.
 He is currently keeping the trademark and ask me a crazy amount of...
 Read more »